Content Map Terms

 - You'll be asked to take off your clothes below the waist and drape a gown around your waist.

 - You will need to empty your bladder.

-- You will lie on your back on an examination table with your feet in stirrups.
+- You will lie on your back on an examination table with your feet and legs supported by footrests.

 - You may take ibuprofen to help with cramps or pain during the test.
 You may also get a sedative to help you relax.